 What we’re working on now

-12/6 – We’ve been introducing our new team member, familiarizing her with our current accounts, and getting her settled in with the team.
+12/6/19 – We’ve been introducing our new Office Manager, Cristina, and familiarizing her with our current accounts, getting her settled in with the team.
 Once she’s settled in we will be announcing more exciting new things to come.

 9/5 – Been a busy summer.
 Just coming out of floods in Houston.
 Fortunately, no one on staff or our families were affected, so we have been quite blessed.
 We are looking forward to traveling to Chennai in October to work with Zoho Team members on the new Zoho One product line.